SolaceProducts/solace-jms-spring-boot/README.md

 ## Using Auto-Configuration in your App

-Spring Boot Auto-Configuration for the Solace JMS supports both of programmatic creation or JNDI lookup of JMS objects.
+Spring Boot Auto-Configuration for the Solace JMS supports both programmatic creation or JNDI lookup of JMS objects.
 To learn more about JNDI refer to the [Obtaining JMS objects using JNDI tutorial](https://solacesamples.github.io/solace-samples-jms/using-jndi/).

 #### Programmatic creation of JMS objects